privacyguides/privacyguides.org/docs/ai-chat.md

 #### Cloud Providers

-- The provider or third-parties they use must not use your chats for training
+- The provider or third-parties they use must not use your chats for training.
 - The provider or third-parties they use must not retain your chats for more than 30 days.
 - Must be accessible privately (no account required, accepts requests from VPN users).
 - Must provide models they host themselves or with a third-party that acts on their behalf.
 - Must provide at least one model with high rate limits, to allow an user to use it for medium to heavy workloads.

 #### Local AI clients
-- Must be open-source
+- Must be open-source.
 - Must not send personal data, including chat data.
 - Must not require a GPU.
 - Must have support for GPU-powered fast inference.